Menu

 At the Digital Democracies Institute, Svitlana leads Cyberwar Topologies and Media, Infrastructure, Environment research streams.
 She serves on the Advisory Board of Critical Infrastructure Lab (University of Amsterdam).

-At THE NEW INSTITUTE, Svitlana will be involved in the program Bitter Victory: Is Victory Possible in the 21st Century?
-Svitlana will join us in the fall term of 2024.
+At THE NEW INSTITUTE, Svitlana is involved in the program Bitter Victory: Is Victory Possible in the 21st Century? in the Academic Year 2024/25.

 PUBLICATIONS